-- Works covered by copyright may only be reproduced for Division Office, class or school use with oral or written permission from the copyright owner or if they are covered by an agreement entered into by the CFO or on behalf of the Division by the Ministry of Education. - Print Resources The Ministry of Education has entered into the Access Copyright Elementary and Secondary School Tariff agreement on behalf of Saskatchewan School Divisions which allows copying under certain conditions.
+- Works covered by copyright may only be reproduced for Division Office, class or school use with oral or written permission from the copyright owner or if they are covered by an agreement entered into by the CFO or on behalf of the Division by the Ministry of Education.

+- 2. Print Resources

+The Ministry of Edu

+The Ministry of Education has entered into the Access Copyright Elementary and Secondary School Tariff agreement on behalf of Saskatchewan School Divisions which allows copying under certain conditions.
 An individual may reproduce print resources in accordance with the fair dealings guidelines found in this agreement.
 Video Resources